carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 The Carbon core team releases a major update to the system approximately twice a year, including a revised design kit and new versions of the components when needed.
 Style refinements and bug fixes are released as continuous updates throughout the year.
 All design kit release updates are tracked in the [change log](https://github.com/carbon-design-system/carbon-design-kit/releases).

-## How to get it
+## Getting the kit

+There are three ways to obtain the kit; via Sketch shared library, via Box Drive, and via GitHub.

+### Sketch shared library (preferred)

-There are three ways to obtain the kit.
-For timely updates, install the kit as Sketch Shared Library. _Please note: this method requires Sketch version 53 or above._
+For timely updates, install the kit as Sketch shared library. _Note: this method requires Sketch version 53 or above._

 <grid-wrapper col_lg="8" flex="true" bleed="true">
 <clickable-tile